 If business executives are seeking to increase their own wellbeing, they will naturally desire to make the wellbeing of their employees a priority.
 And when the employee wellbeing and happiness becomes a priority, it can impact the bottom line in a tangible way.
 In other words, customer satisfaction begins with employee satisfaction and employee satisfaction begins with executive wellbeing.

-We also discussed how a business can create a “wow moment” by simply connecting with their customers.
+You will hear us discuss how a business can create a “wow moment” by simply connecting with their customers.
 Andy shared an example of going to Smashburger on his wedding day and what the business did to surprise and delight him, and I spoke about a wow moment related to the owner of The Lodge at Woodloch who made a genuine connection with my family and I. It seems simple, but it’s powerful and it keeps customers talking about brands.

 My advice for people who want to have a more happy life:

-“Be intentional and purposeful about how you experience your day”
+- “Be intentional and purposeful about how you experience your day”

-Also, I can’t stress enough the importance of surrounding yourself with people who support your goals and who don’t deflate your confidence.
+- Also, I can’t stress enough the importance of surrounding yourself with people who support your goals and who don’t deflate your confidence.
 This is critical!

-*All opinions expressed are Stacys & do not reflect views or imply endorsement of employers and other organizations.
+*All views expressed are Stacys and do not reflect the opinions of or imply the endorsement of employers or other organizations.